unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 $$

-Let's apply the edge detection kernel to the output of the sharpen kernel and also further [normalizing](https://en.wikipedia.org/wiki/Normalization_(image_processing) it with box blur filter.
+Let's apply the edge detection kernel to the output of the sharpen kernel and also further [normalizing](https://en.wikipedia.org/wiki/Normalization_(image_processing)) with box blur filter.

 ```python